 This year provides important opportunities for every Great Lakes resident to learn more about the issues affecting the Great Lakes, express why you care about them, share what actions you are taking -- large and small -- to restore and protect them, and your concerns for the health of the Great Lakes ecosystem.
 Consider why it's important for you to participate in these meetings by watching this brief video.

-Throughout June - October, the IJC will hold several additional public meetings, roundtables and educational events around the Great Lakes to hear everyone's perspective about the lakes' health now and in the future.
+Throughout June - October, the IJC will hold several public meetings, roundtables and educational events around the Great Lakes to hear everyone's perspective about the lakes' health now and in the future.
+These meetings are part of its consultation throughout the Great Lakes region to assess both countries’ progress to accomplish the goals they agreed to in the 2012 Great Lakes Water Quality Agreement.
+To review the governments’ latest progress report for their work under the Agreement, please visit https://binational.net/2019/06/13/2019-prp-rep/.
 Your input will help to ensure that the IJC provides an effective evaluation of progress to restore our precious Great Lakes, as well as advice for further progress.

-Click on the link below for detailed information and registration for events in June, as well as a complete list of meetings in the summer and fall.
+Click on the link below for detailed information and registration for events this summer and fall.
 We look forward to your participation!